jayBassMan/text-editor/README.md

 # Text Editor

 A text editor that runs in the browser as a PWA.
-Additionally, it
 ## Overview

-will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+This application will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline.

 ## Installation